 After gathering test feedback, we practice using Balsamiq by making an improved, higher fidelity prototype of our concepts.
 This has proven to be a valuable exercise as Balsamiq is a practical tool that participants often take into their daily work to explore, test and communicate design solutions with the rest of their teams.

 At the end of day three the final prototypes are showcased to all.
-It is very rewarding to see how many interesting solutions and improvements can be designed within only three days. office for rent The end results are encouraging as they hold proof that a few ‘fast and dirty’ UX methods can be very effective in improving our design approach and, ultimately, our products.
+It is very rewarding to see how many interesting solutions and improvements can be designed within only three days.
+The end results are encouraging as they hold proof that a few ‘fast and dirty’ UX methods can be very effective in improving our design approach and, ultimately, our products.

 The training is a lot of fun to participate in, for both the UX designers who lead it and our product team colleagues who come to improve their design skills.
 It has proven a great tool for sharing UX knowledge beyond the boundaries of Visma’s UX community and encouraging the development of a design-centric culture company-wide.